1. Home

 January

 • January 12: 3rd Congress of Soviets accepts The Declaration of the Rights of the Peoples of Russia and creates the new constitution; Russia is declared a Soviet Republic and a federation is to be formed with other soviet states; the previous ruling classes are barred from holding any power.
 'All power' is given to workers and soldiers.
+In practice, all power is with Lenin and his followers.

 • January 19: The Polish Legion declares war on the Bolshevik government.
+Poland does not wish to end World War One as part of the German or Russian empires, whoever wins.

 February